Jeffresh/medic-database-checking/README.md

 ### Combine the two DFA's

 Now we will combine the two *DFa's* to accepting the correct entries with age less than 30.
-To to that we will apply the product automaton method.
+To do that we will apply the product automaton method and chose the final state as the combination of both final states.
 We will use the the two *DFA's* transition table and combine all the states by pairs:

 ![complete_automata](/assets/two-transition-tables-product.jpg)